 When you have a stiff neck, you’ll often also feel tightness in your upper and middle back.
 Try this move daily to counteract slouching and improve mobility in your thoracic spine (the area between your neck and low back).

 - Lie back on a foam roller with your knees bent and the roller aligned with the bottom of your shoulder blades.
-Place your fingertips lightly against the sides of your head with your elbows forward.
+Place your fingertips gently behind your ears.

 - Breathe deeply for 60–90 seconds as you slowly roll from the top of your shoulders down to your lower back.

 - Lift your hips and scan for tender spots, then repeat.

 You can also place a tennis or lacrosse ball against your back near the top of your shoulder blade, and lean against a wall or lie on the floor.
 Move around or adjust the ball until you hit a tender spot, then rest there with as much body weight against it as you can tolerate for 30–60 seconds.
 Then switch the ball to the other side and repeat.

 A research review published in the journal PLoS One found that acupressure (massaging traditional acupuncture points) is helpful in treating chronic neck pain.
 Try these points to ease tension: